osuosl/osuosl-pelican/content/about/student_stories.rst

 the students themselves.
 Check out what our student employees find exciting and worth taking some time to tell you about.

-Jonathan Frederick on out Packer Templates project at the OSL
+Jonathan Frederick on Packer Templates project at the OSL
 --------------------------------------------------------------

 1/19/18